CISecurity/ControlsAssessmentSpecification/control-1/control-1.2.rst

 ----------
 If the optional disposition list is provided, the checks would be tailored to those dispositions.
 For the following, assume no disposition list is available:

 #.
-At the time frame specified by Input 3, for each unauthorized asset in Input 2, check to see if the asset is present in the updated asset inventory from Input 1.
+At the time frame specified by Input 3, for each unauthorized asset in :code:`GV2`, check to see if the asset is present in the updated asset inventory from :code:`GV1`.
 #.
-For those items in Input 2 that are not in Input 1, scan the network to determine if the item is still reachable on the network.
+For those items in :code:`GV2` that are not in :code:`GV1`, scan the network to determine if the item is still reachable on the network.
+	#.
+Enumerate the items from :code:`GV2` that are unreachable (M4)
+	#.
+Enumerate the items from :code:`GV1` that are unreachable (M5)

 Measures
 --------
-* M1 = Count of Input 1
+* M1 = :code:`GV1`
-* M2 = Count of Input 2
+* M2 = Count of :code:`GV2`
 * M3 = Timeframe in days for Input 3
-* M4 = Count of items in Input 1 that are unreachable
+* M4 = Count of items from :code:`GV2` that are unreachable after scan
-* M5 = Count of items in Input 2 that are unreachable
+* M5 = Count of items from :code:`GV1` that are unreachable after scan

 Metrics